Thibault-Jaigu/requesty-gcp-solution/README.md

 # Requesty — Unified Multi-Model AI Inference Platform Built on Google Cloud

-**Requesty** is a unified LLM inference and optimization platform that allows any product or engineering team to access, scale, secure, and monitor 200+ AI models through a **single OpenAI-compatible API**.
+**Requesty** is a unified LLM inference and optimization platform that enables any product or engineering team to access, scale, secure, and monitor 200+ AI models through a **single OpenAI-compatible API**.

-This document describes how Requesty is built on **Google Cloud**, the GCP services it uses, the architecture of the system, and how it integrates with Google Cloud’s AI, serverless, and security offerings.
+This document explains how Requesty is deployed on **Google Cloud**, the GCP services it uses, the architecture of the system, and how it integrates with Google Cloud’s AI, serverless, and security offerings.

 ---

 ## 🚀 Overview

-Requesty solves one of the biggest challenges in modern AI development:
+Modern AI development faces a major challenge:
-**AI providers, APIs, costs, latency and reliability vary widely.**
+**AI providers, APIs, latency, cost, and reliability vary drastically.**

-Instead of integrating dozens of different LLM providers, teams use Requesty as a **single inference layer** that provides:
+Requesty solves this by acting as a **single inference layer**, offering:

 - One OpenAI-compatible API endpoint
-- Routing across 200+ models (OpenAI, Anthropic, Mistral, Google Gemini, AWS Bedrock, etc.)
+- Routing across 200+ models (OpenAI, Anthropic, Google Gemini, Mistral, AWS Bedrock, etc.)
-- Built-in telemetry, analytics and performance monitoring
+- Built-in telemetry, analytics, and performance monitoring
 - Prompt and model management
 - Automatic failover + fallback
-- Data loss prevention & access control
+- Data loss protection
+- Multi-tenant security
 - Enterprise-grade observability

-Requesty is deployed on **Google Cloud**, leveraging Cloud Run, Firestore, Pub/Sub, Cloud Load Balancing, Vertex AI, IAM, Secret Manager and GCP monitoring services.
+Requesty is deployed on **Google Cloud**, using Cloud Run, Firestore, Pub/Sub, Cloud Load Balancing, Vertex AI, Secret Manager, IAM, Cloud Logging, and Cloud Monitoring.

 ---

 ## 🏗️ Architecture on Google Cloud

-Below is a high-level architecture diagram of Requesty on GCP:
+Below is a high-level architecture diagram:

 ```
 Client Applications / Services